 You tend to your house and family, and many days that’s enough.
 But some days you wonder where you fit into all this.
 You miss having time to yourself and long for even just fifteen minutes to browse the aisles of Target or Michael’s, alone.

 I promise it’s not just you.
 And you are not selfish.
 In fact, taking care of yourself is the least selfish thing you could do for those you love.
 I’ve discovered this invaluable reality the hard way, and I want to make it a little easier for you.

-So, I’ve combined my life experience with my skills as a professional organizer to help you simplify your life and find time for you.
+I’ve combined my background as a teacher with my skills as a professional organizer to help you discover a life of simplicity and ease.

 The Simple Living Challenge

 It’s hard to be present when your mind is always distracted.
 Cut down on the distractions and discover clarity and purpose with the Simple Living Challenge.